 Grape Seed Oil — 70% Omega-6 PUFA: While the name make’s it sound healthy, grape seed oil doesn’t contain the benefits that you would think it would.
 In fact, it comes in a close second for being the worst cooking oil for human health, as it’s composed primarily of omega-6 fatty acids.
 Grape seed oil doesn’t have any of the benefits of grapes, red wine, or grape seed extract, just the unhealthy PUFAs.

 The take away: Since most refined seeds oils are composed primarily of Omega-6 PUFAs, they are not a healthy choice for human consumption.
 They are best left to be used to oil the machines that manufacture them.
 The above seeds and grains aren’t intuitive sources of oil — harvesting their oil requires intensive chemical use and mechanical processing.
 Some of the seed oils mentioned above, such as high oleic sunflower oil, may be OK for use as a salad dressing if expeller pressed, but in general it’s best to avoid their use.
 In addition to throwing off the body’s omega-6 to omega-3 ratio, which can contribute to heart disease, inflammation, and diabetes, oils high in Omega-6 PUFAs easily go rancid when exposed to high temperatures and lack other health supporting nutrients.
-Stay tuned for a detailed article on the oils you can use for cooking, the world’s healthiest, creation-based oils!
+Stay tuned for a detailed article on the oils you can use for cooking, the world’s healthiest, nature-based oils!

 Originally posted 2013-02-23 20:52:00.